xrdesign/Metro/API.md

 #### Outputs

 For output, it returns the serialized gamestate of the game that was reset.
 This is identical to the output of the above get_state command.

+---

+## get_action_queue

+Gets the current action queue (for all games, as all share a Action Queue ID pool).

+#### Inputs

+*NA*

+#### Outputs

+- All of the IDs in the queue.
+Array of ints.

+---

+## get_action_finished

+Gets whether the action with the supplied action_id is finished.
+This could be because the action was actually finished, or that it was never queued in the first place.
+Internally, it just checks whether the id is in the queue, so if it was never queued, it'll still return that it was "finished"

+#### Inputs

+- action_id: the id of the action to check. int.

+#### Outputs

+- Whether the action is still being executed. bool.